eshwen/phd-thesis/README.md

 - Adding a GitHub token in the `deploy` stage of the config file.
 This is done to authenticate the upload of files when a new tag is made
   - The variable `GITHUB_CI_TOKEN` is a secure variable specific to me (Eshwen), so must be generated individually for a user to make use of the feature.
 More information is linked about [deployment](https://docs.travis-ci.com/user/deployment) and [GitHub tokens](https://github.com/settings/tokens)
 - The package `texliveonfly` is used to install the packages required for compiling the document.
 But it doesn't always seem to install the dependencies.
 So I've had to add some packages to [texlive/texlive_packages](./texlive/texlive_packages) through trial-and-error by checking the logs from failed builds.
 Using new packages in the document therefore carries this small risk of failing the pipeline.
 This can be easily debugged, however

-- Because of some of the design choices in the thesis (e.g., the `garamondx` font, use of a glossary), the Tex Live version of the pipeline was necessary.
-If one is using more conventional implementations, there are several alternative instructions at <https://github.com/PHPirates/travis-ci-latex-pdf> that might be easier to carry out
+Because of the design choices above, the Tex Live version of the pipeline was necessary.
+If one is using more conventional implementations, there are several alternative instructions at <https://github.com/PHPirates/travis-ci-latex-pdf> that might be easier to pursue.

 ## Compiling the document

-**Disclaimer**: I haven't tried compiling on Overleaf, only on my local MacTeX/TeX Live distributions.
+**Disclaimer**: I haven't tried compiling on Overleaf, only on my local MacTeX/TeX Live distributions and in the CI pipeline.
 So your mileage may vary depending on your IDE/OS of choice.

 The master TeX file to compile is [thesismain.tex](./thesismain.tex).
-There are essentially two types of document that can be produced: the "normal" pdf, and a draft version (e.g., for circulation to colleagues/supervisor).
+There are essentially two types of document that can be produced: the normal pdf, and a draft version (e.g., for circulation to colleagues/supervisor for review).
 The draft version triggers the `\ifdraftdoc` block in [thesismain.tex](./thesismain.tex), and currently includes the following:

 - Turns on a draft watermark with the date the pdf was made
 - Adds line numbers for easier referencing to specific points
-- Still renders figures properly (i.e., does not just render a border where the figure normally is, as is the default)
+- Still renders figures properly, unlike the default (i.e., does not just render a border where the figure normally is, as is the defaut)
-- Should still render hyperlinks/cross-references properly (but may not, depending on your TeX distribution and packages)
+- Should still render hyperlinks/cross-references properly, unlike the default (but may not, depending on your TeX distribution and packages)

 If switching between these two types, it's probably safest to delete the auxiliary files so the document can be freshly compiled for each case.
 I've written a handy little script [trash_aux_files.sh](./trash_aux_files.sh) that does this for you.